yubin-park/bonsai-dt/README.md

 ### Putting Things Together

-With the `find_split` and `is_leaf` implemented, now you can put these together to make your custom decision tree as follows:
+With the `find_split` and `is_leaf` written, now you can put these together to make your own decision tree as follows:

 ```python
 from ..core.bonsai import Bonsai